-Discovery Elementary School is Arlington’s newest neighborhood school, having opened in September 2015.
+Discovery Elementary School opened in September 2015 in Arlington, Virginia.
 The warm and inviting 97,588 square foot building, designed by VMDO Architects and built with a student-centered wayfinding narrative in mind, exemplifies collaboration between a myriad of stakeholders including design and construction experts, educational leaders and community members.

 Upon opening, Discovery was the largest net-zero energy (NZE) elementary school ever built in the United States, and was the first net-zero energy school of any kind in the Commonwealth of Virginia.
 It was the first NZE school in the Mid-Atlantic Region.